Andr4zC3p1C/ThreadPool/README.md

 # ThreadPool
 A simple C++11 thread pool library.

-A *thread pool* is a set of threads which get work for a queue of tasks.
+A *thread pool* is a set of threads which get work from a queue of tasks.
 When a thread finishes a task it then checkes if there is any work(task queue is not empty), gets the task from the front of the queue and then executes the task itself.
 For the sake of simplicity I decided to implement task by creating an abstract class *ThreadTask* which serves as an interface between the user and the thread pool for tasks.

 # Usage
 Default constructor creates as many threads as there are processor cores (recommended).